-A backdrop to Eastbourne and Wainuiomata, East Harbour's sheltered valleys and sweeping bays offer bush clad retreats and exhilarating views over Wellington harbour and headlands
+A backdrop to Eastbourne and Wainuiomata, East Harbour's sheltered valleys and sweeping bays offer bush clad retreats and wide open views over Wellington harbour and the South Island

 The Pencarrow Lighthouse was New Zealand's first permanent lighthouse and was run by New Zealand's only female lighthouse-keeper, Mary Jane Bennett, who took over the post for ten years - when her husband George, the former keeper, tragically passed away.
 She lived alone with her six children in this rugged and spectacular coastline from 1855 to 1865.

 The cast iron tower was made in England and then erected on Pencarrow Head, at the entrance to Wellington Harbour.
 It was first lit on New Year's Day 1859 and beamed its cautionary message for 76 years, until it was decommissioned and replaced by the Baring Head lighthouse.

 Located within the Park, the lighthouse makes for a pleasant day-trip.
 Walk or cycle the 8km gravel track to the lighthouse from Burden's Gate, at the south end of Eastbourne (8km walk).

 To the south, the Parangarahu Lakes area provides sweeping views and diverse geological features.
 It cradles the nationally significant freshwater wetlands of Kohangatera and Kohangapiripiri and is home to a wealth of native plants and wildlife.